 Intangible assets that are deemed to have an indefinite life and acquired goodwill are not amortized, but rather are tested for impairment on an annual basis or more often if events or circumstances indicate that a potential impairment exists.
-The Covey trade name intangible asset (Note 4) has been deemed to have an indefinite life.
+The Covey trade name intangible asset has been deemed to have an indefinite life.
 This intangible asset is tested for impairment using qualitative factors or the present value of estimated royalties on trade name related revenues, which consist primarily of training seminars and work sessions, international licensee sales, and related products.
-Based on the fiscal 2015 evaluation of the Covey trade name, we believe the fair value of the Covey trade name substantially exceeds its carrying value.
-No impairment charges were recorded against the Covey trade name during the fiscal years ended August 31, 2015, 2014, or 2013.
+Based on the fiscal 2016 evaluation of the Covey trade name, we believe the fair value of the Covey trade name substantially exceeds its carrying value.
+No impairment charges were recorded against the Covey trade name during the fiscal years ended August 31, 2016, 2015, or 2014.